-Federal, state, and local safety inspectors use the North American Uniform Out-of-Service Criteria as a reference guide for determining whether to place a commercial motor vehicle or its driver out-of-service.
-The criteria are a detailed list of conditions that are sufficiently hazardous to justify restricting further operation by a driver or vehicle and must be corrected before operations can resume.
+Federal, state and local safety inspectors use the North American Uniform Out-of-Service Criteria as a reference guide for determining whether to place a commercial motor vehicle or its driver out of service.
+The Criteria is a detailed list of conditions that are sufficiently hazardous to justify restricting further operation by a driver or vehicle and must be corrected before operations can resume.

 Correction of less-severe violations may be deferred to a more convenient time and place.

-The criteria were developed and are maintained by the Commercial Vehicle Safety Alliance (CVSA), a not-forprofit organization comprising local, state, provincial, territorial, and federal motor carrier safety officials and industry representatives from the United States, Canada, and Mexico.
-Its mission is to promote commercial motor vehicle safety and security by providing leadership to law enforcement, industry professionals, and policymakers.
+The Criteria was developed and is maintained by the Commercial Vehicle Safety Alliance (CVSA), a not-for-profit organization comprising local, state, provincial, territorial and federal motor-carrier safety officials and industry representatives from the United States, Canada and Mexico.
+Its mission is to promote commercial motor vehicle safety and security by providing leadership to enforcement, industry and policymakers.

 Each year, the CVSA reviews its North American Uniform Out-of-Service Criteria and makes necessary changes.

 A commercial motor vehicle that passes a Level I or Level V roadside inspection will be awarded a CVSA decal that indicates that no violations were found of those items listed in the North American Standard Out-of-Service Criteria.
 The decal, affixed to the vehicle by a certified CVSA inspector, is issued only for the vehicle portion of any roadside inspection.